Activity

 Procedure

-Simple activity (also works well as a demonstration with discussion):
+Simple activity (works well as a demonstration with discussion):

-Give students two paper plates.
-Ask them to drop them at the same time.
+Drop two paper plates side by side at the same time.
 They should hit the ground at about the same time.
 Repeat the drop several times, so that students are convinced they fall at the same rate.

-Then ask students to crumple one of the plates, then drop them side by side again.
+Then crumple one of the plates, then drop them side by side again.
 The crumpled plate will hit the ground much faster.

 The plates are the same weight, so the downwards force on them from gravity is the same.